 Before making an offer on a house, you may want to review your credit profile to verify that the information your lender sees is accurate and up-to-date.
 A credit report gives a snapshot of your financial history, such as your previous and current debts and whether or not you’ve had any problems paying off those debts.
 Many real estate agents recommend that buyers check their credit report before shopping around for a house.
 You can order your credit reports from Equifax and TransUnion.

 Know how much you can afford to pay.
 Ask for a “pre-approval” from a financial institution.
 To do this you need to submit your financial information to a potential lender, who then approves you for a predetermined mortgage amount.
 The pre-approval may guarantee the interest rate for a mortgage taken out during a set period.
+It’s also important to know that this pre-approved rate may be conditional upon a review of your credit profile.

 A down payment is the initial amount of money put towards buying a home.
 Depending on the type of mortgage, down payments generally range from 5 per cent to 20 per cent of the purchase price for first-time buyers.
 Keep in mind that the higher your down payment, the lower the interest costs over the life of the mortgage.